NeuroLux-Inc/Neurolux-Software-Releases/README.md

 ## Analysis

 ### First time setup:
-1. Install a distribution of Anaconda following instructions at: https://docs.anaconda.com/free/anaconda/install/windows/
+1. Install a distribution of Anaconda following instructions at: https://www.anaconda.com/docs/getting-started/anaconda/install
    Note: you do not need to check the box to add anaconda to PATH environment variable
 2. Open the freshly installed annaconda navigator and launch Jupyter Notebook from the navigator menu
-3. Navigate to the analysis script in the file browser on the left side of the window and double click to open the file
+3. Navigate to the analysis script (.ipynb) in the file browser on the left side of the window and double click to open the file.
+Make sure the .py file is in the same directory as the .ipynb file.

-### Running the Python MA Analysis script:
+4. Click the fast-forward button at the top of the file to restart the kernel and run the notebook.
+5. You will be prompted to select the folder containing the .csv files you want to analyze.
+You can also select a folder containing multiple folders you want to analyze.
+If you are on a Mac and do not see the folder selection window, you may need to click on a python file in your dock.
+When selecting the folder, make sure the .csv files contain at least 1 minute of data each.
+Once selected, the code will execute for up to several minutes.
+6. After running the code, several files will appear in the folder of the original .csv files you selected for analysis.
+Data is separated into chunks, demarcated by dropouts in device connectivity.
+Folders named "Chunk_1", "Chunk_2", etc will contain .csv's and images of chunked data.
+The folder named "Chunk_all" will contain .csv's and images of data from all chunks combined.
+The .csv ending in "_dropouts" indicated device connectivity rate.

+### Modifying CSV output/Plot output settings:
+1. Install VS Code following instructions at: https://code.visualstudio.com/download
+2. Open the folder containing the .ipynb and .py file.
-1. In the settings cell, set "export_to_csv" and "plot_output" to "True" if you would like .csv's and .png's of the analyzed data, respectively.
-Select the type of plots you want to output by toggling the plot booleans (plot_accel_x, plot_accel_y, etc).
+3. In the .py file, you can select the type of plots you want to output by toggling the plot booleans (plot_accel_x, plot_accel_y, etc).
 Set "scrolling" to "True" if you would like to zoom in on the data (recommended for verifying proper IMU placement).
 Adjust "scroll_window" to modify zoom.
+4. After modifying your parameters, save the .py file and run .ipynb in Jupyter Notebook, following the instructions above.

 -------------------------------------------------------------------------------------------------